I loved how she saw something she loved in a store and made it her own.

 I don’t know how to do these things.

-I have no one to show me and I am as nervous going into these places as I am going into a car dealership.
+I am as nervous going into Home Depot as I am going into a car dealership.

-But then I noticed this piece of wood in the garage propped up against the wall:
+But then one day I noticed this piece of wood in the garage propped up against the wall:

 So I followed Amanda’s careful instructions and bought the right paint colors: